vmarchuk/sysetch/README.md

 -------
 Credits:
-Vladimir Marchuk
+Vladimir Marchuk,
-AT&T
+AT&T,
-Jason Heiss
+Jason Heiss,
 University of Washington

 -------